 Here are some things we know about the albums Lady Gaga sold last week: According to Nielsen SoundScan, Born This Way sold 1,108,000 copies last week.
 That makes it the fastest selling album since 2005.
 It set a single week record for most digital sales by an album.
 Of the 662,000 digital copies sold, an estimated 440,000 were purchased for 99 cents from Amazon.com.
 Just for perspective, that means a larger number of people bought Born This Way for 99 cents from Amazon last week than have bought any album at all, in all formats combined, in any single week all year long.
-The buzz around this album was so deafening that Billboard Magazine, which manages the pop charts, put out an editor's note last week saying that the heavily discounted downloads would in fact count toward total sales.
+The buzz around this album was so deafening that Billboard Magazine, which publishes the pop charts, put out an editor's note last week saying that the heavily discounted downloads would in fact count toward total sales.

 So it was a big week for Gaga, one that managed to fold a little bit of controversy and a lot of hype into a huge amount of preparation from the industry, to astonishing effect.
 A little like the performer herself.

 The last time we wrote a story like this, when Taylor Swift's Speak Now topped a million in sales in a single week back in November, Gaga's moment was already in the offing.
 She and her team have been building anticipation for the release of Born This Way for almost a year: last June, she told media that she had finished the album.
 In September, she announced its title.
 In April, we got a glimpse of the cover art.
 Starting in February, four singles from Born This Way -- the title track, "Judas," "Edge of Glory" and "Hair" — began to trickle out, leading up to the release of the album last Monday.